intel/container-experience-kits/README.md

 The software provided here is for reference only and not intended for production environments.

+## Information About Release v24.01.1

+The most recent patch release, v24.01.1, is mainly for supporting the `on_prem_aibox` profile.

+If any issues are observed when using this release for other profiles, please revert to using v24.01 instead.

 ## Quickstart guide

 **_NOTE:_** Instruction provided bellow are prepared for deployment done under root user by default.
 If you want to do deployment under non-root user then read [this](docs/rootless_deployment.md) file first and then continue with following steps under that non-root user.